 To simplify the approach 2 regions (Cold and Hot) are considered.
-Cold regions being an ideal candidate for "non mechanical" cooling technologies while Hot regions impose a need for mechanical cooling technologies to be complemented by "non mechanical" cooling technologies to keep the PUE at the levels established in self-regulation.
+Cold regions being an ideal candidate for "non mechanical" cooling technologies while Hot regions impose a need for mechanical cooling technologies to be complemented by "non mechanical" cooling technologies to keep the PUE at the levels established in the CNDCP Initiative.